9 Best Lattafa Perfumes That Smell Identical to Designer (With Dupes Chart)

 9. Lattafa Fakhar Extrait

-Both are excellent, but the top 7 edged them out for versatility and how often I actually reach for them.
-If either profile sounds perfect for you, they’re absolutely worth trying.
+All three are excellent, but the top 7 edged them out for versatility and how often I actually reach for them.
+If any profile sounds perfect for you, they’re absolutely worth trying.
+Speaking of underrated Lattafa gems — if you love softer, more romantic powdery florals, check out my brand-new deep dive on Lattafa Florence (the powdery vanilla-rose sleeper that’s perfect for spring dates under $50).

 What If You Hate Super-Sweet Fragrances?

 Lattafa is famous for bold, long-lasting scents, and many of their biggest hits (Khamrah, Maahir Black, etc.) lean sweet or gourmand.
-If that’s not your thing and you prefer fresher, cleaner, or more woody/spicy profiles, here are a few solid alternatives from their line that stay far away from candy-like sweetness:
+If that’s not your thing and you prefer fresher, cleaner, or more woody/spicy profiles, here are a few solid alternatives from their line that stay far away from candy-like sweetness — including their newest clean standout: Lattafa Breeze, a spot-on MFK 724 dupe that delivers insanely fresh laundry musk vibes without any sweetness at all.

 • Lattafa Asad – Our #1 is actually one of the least sweet here.
 Spicy lavender-cardamom with woody-amber base.
 Bold but not sugary.